antimof/UxPlay/README.txt

 ### Building on non-Debian Linux and \*BSD

--   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf instal, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "CodeReady" add-on repository, called "PowerTools" by clones) (+libX11-devel for fullscreen X11 and "ZOOMFIX" if needed).
+-   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel gstreamer1-devel gstreamer1-plugins-base-devel (+libX11-devel for fullscreen X11) *(some of these may be in the "CodeReady" add-on repository, called "PowerTools" by clones)*

--   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for fullscreen X11,
+-   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel gstreamer-devel gstreamer-plugins-base-devel (+ libX11-devel for fullscreen X11).
-    and ZOOMFIX if needed).

 -   **Arch Linux** (*Also available as a package in AUR*): (sudo pacman -Syu) openssl libplist avahi gst-plugins-base.